 The easiest way to execute this style is with a button-down shirt.
 Unbutton one or two of the bottom buttons and knot the ends, leaving two tails on either side.

 Do use the front tie to jazz up a button-down shirt.
 This style especially works well with lightweight cotton or silk shirts and is perfect for spring and summer outfits.

 Don’t use this method with heavier fabrics like denim.
 This will make the knot too big and bulky.
 Also, make sure that your shirt is looser-fitting, as a slim-fit top won’t allow the excess fabric you need to make a good tie.

 Other Half-Tuck Options

 A high low top ( higher in the front and lower in the back) gives you that flattering, waist-defining effect and makes it easier to do a front tuck since there is not as much to tuck in.

-A pre-tied top, button-down, or a knotted tee often have the look of a half-tucked top.
+A pre-tied top, button-down, or knotted tee often has the look of a half-tucked top.
 The front tie or knot is already sewn in place, making it much easier to wear the front tie style.

 Front Tuck with a Belt

 Trying something new like a half-tuck look like this may feel a little funny at first, but you are sure to nail it with a little bit of practice.
 Here are a few more examples of how to tuck in a shirt stylishly.